CLIP: The Collegiate Leadership Internship Program

 intern with CLIP

-We’re looking for students who are passionate about Jewish community and values-driven work.
+Are you passionate about Jewish communal service?
+Do you want to help shape your community?
+Are you curious about a career in the Jewish nonprofit sector?
+We’re looking for students who are excited about building Jewish community and growing through values-driven work.
 Apply now to start building relationships that will last a lifetime.

-• Interns spend full workdays Monday through Thursday at their job placements and Fridays 9am-4pm each week in meaningful seminars and workshops led by leaders in the NYC Jewish community, connecting with other interns in a cohort of 20 students with diverse Jewish backgrounds and identities.
+• Fall interns should expect a total time commitment of 15 hours per week.
+Interns spend 12 hours per week at their placement site and Friday afternoons 12pm-3pm each week in meaningful seminars and workshops led by leaders in the NYC Jewish community, connecting with other interns in a cohort of 20 students with diverse Jewish backgrounds and identities.
 CLIP provides interns with mentorship, opportunities to develop competitive professional skills, and a cohort of talented and driven peers with whom to think and grow.

 Most internships are hybrid, while some are fully in-person or fully remote.
 Friday seminars are fully in-person.